 Alcohol delivery

 You can also order alcohol in Toronto.
 We used Runner, the delivery usually took around two hours after the order was placed.
-To get your first order, you have to show your ID for them to make sure that you are over 19 years old.
-The delivery person from Runner was literally the only person we saw during 14 days of quarantine.
-After they confirm your ID, they would just leave a package by the door, knock and leave for every other delivery.
+To receive your first order, you have to show your ID so they can make sure you’re over 19 years old.
+The delivery person from Runner was literally the only person we saw during our 14 days of quarantine.
+Once they’ve confirmed your ID, for every following delivery they just leave the package by the door, knock, and leave.

 We ordered twelve bottles of beer and two bottles of wine for our first delivery.